A young animal that is developing into an adult.

 An infection at the root of a tooth or between the gum and a tooth usually caused by severe tooth decay.

-A device used externally in horses for evaluation of soft tissue and tendon injuries, as well as internally for reproductive exams such as evaluations of the reproductive tract and pregnancy detection.
+A device used externally in animals for evaluation of soft tissue and tendon injuries, as well as internally for reproductive exams such as evaluations of the reproductive tract and pregnancy detection.

 A treatment option for mares with delayed uterine clearance who are susceptible to persistent mating-induced endometritis and other uterine pathologies.